azdavis/millet/editors/vscode/README.md

 Millet is affiliated with Project Savanna, a project whose goal is to improve tooling for Standard ML.

-There is a [Discord server][discord] for Project Savanna, in which Millet has its own channel.
-You can get support and discuss the project there.
+There is a [Discord server][discord] for Project Savanna.
+The server has a channel for Millet support and discussion.

-## License

-Millet is dual-licensed under the terms of both the MIT license and the Apache license v2.0.

 [blog]: https://azdavis.net/posts/millet/
 [cm]: https://www.smlnj.org/doc/CM/new.pdf